pnp/graph-connectors-samples/samples/azure-logicapps-servicenow/README.md

-# Samples for Microsoft Search Connectors - ServiceNow
+# Azure Logic Apps Graph Connector Sample for ServiceNow

+## Summary

 Sample for creating Microsoft Search custom indexes from ServiceNow content (currently set for the catalogue but changeable to be what is required) using Azure Logic Apps.